 Veterans Affairs (VA) GI Bill®

 Liberty University is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.
 These benefits include the Montgomery GI Bill (Active Duty/Selected Reserves), the Survivors’ and Dependents’ Educational Assistance Program, the Post-9/11 GI Bill, and Veteran Readiness and Employment Services.
 If you know you are eligible for one of these benefits, please click on the appropriate benefit located below for a step-by-step guide on how to use this benefit.
-If you are unsure of your eligibility or entitlement, please contact the U.S. Department of Veterans Affairs website or reach out to them at (888) 442-4551.
+If you are unsure of your eligibility or entitlement, please visit the U.S. Department of Veterans Affairs website or reach out to them at (888) 442-4551.

 Ch.
 30: Montgomery GI Bill Active Duty